mheadd/Education-Hack-Day-API-Samples/cloudmine/readme.md

 CloudMine API Examples
 ======================

-CloudMine provides a set of APIs for command backend services to developers.
+CloudMine provides a set of APIs for common backend services to developers.
 With CloudMine you can:

 1. Store and retreive arbitrary data
 2. Perform user management (enable your app with user accounts)